 Day One – BBQ, Trolley Tour, Seafood, Cocktails

 Our first stop in St. Augustine is going to be lunch at the outstanding Mojo BBQ Old City.
-Mojo is a Northern Florida staple that specializes in putting their own twist on regional classics like Carolina Pulled Pork Shoulder and Texas Brisket.
+Mojo is a Northern Florida staple that specializes in putting its own twist on regional classics like Carolina Pulled Pork Shoulder and Texas Brisket.
 Make sure you start with their famous onion rings!

 After kicking off our trip with a little BBQ, it's time to get more familiar with St. Augustine on the Old Town Trolley Tour.
 This 23-stop tour will show you all of the best things to see and do in St. Augustine, and you can feel free to get off and explore at any of the stops.